Betula pendula: Phytochemicals

 The outer part of the bark contains up to 20% betulin.
 The main components in the essential oil of the buds are α-copaene (~10%), germacrene D (~15%), and δ-cadinene (~13%).
 Also present in the bark are other triterpene substances which have been used in laboratory research to identify its possible biological properties.

 Pharmaceuticals

-A standardized allergen extract from white birch, sold under the brand name Itulatek, is indicated in Canada as a sublingual agent to test for and limit allergic reactions to tree pollen from birch, alder and/or hazel in people with allergic rhinitis (with or without conjunctivitis).
+A standardised allergen extract from "white birch", sold under the brand name Itulatek, is indicated in Canada as a sublingual agent to test for and limit allergic reactions to tree pollen from birch, alder and/or hazel in people with allergic rhinitis (with or without conjunctivitis).

 The combination of extracts from Betula pendula and Betula pubescens is approved in Europe to treat epidermolysis bullosa.

 Cultivation

-Successful birch cultivation requires a climate cool enough for at least the occasional winter snowfall.
-As they are shallow-rooted, they may require water during dry periods.
-They grow best in full sun planted in deep, well-drained soil.
+Silver birch grows best in full sun in light, well-drained soil.
+As it is shallow-rooted, it may be prone to drought damage in dry periods.
+Successful silver birch cultivation requires a climate cool enough for at least the occasional winter snowfall.